Do you have pain in your wrist, hand or thumb?

 0744 - Hand and Thumb Pain Leaflet

 If you have a new injury or problem, please look at the self help information in our advice pages.
-We will complete the same exercises and share the same information in clinic appointments.
+We will often complete the same exercises and share the same information in clinic appointments.

-If you need still need more help you can self refer into our service.
-Please note that the NHS is currently experiencing longer than normal waits, for more information visit our waiting times and self referral page
+If you still need more help you can self refer into our service.
+Please note that the NHS is currently experiencing longer than normal waits, for more information visit our waiting times page